lukso-network/docs/docs/networks/advanced-guides/withdrawal-update.md

 The [LUKSO KeyGen CLI](https://github.com/lukso-network/tools-key-gen-cli/releases) will then generate a `bls_to_execution_change.json` file.

-You can proceed to the next step once the withdrawal credential is generated successfully.

 ## Broadcast the Withdrawal Credential

 :::warning

-The withdrawal credential can only be set once.
+The withdrawal credential can only be set/published once for each validator key.
 Ensure to have ownership over the withdrawal address.

 :::